AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 The following rules describe the categories of changes to the [MaterialX Data Libraries](https://github.com/AcademySoftwareFoundation/MaterialX/tree/main/libraries) that are allowed in version upgrades:

-- In *build* version upgrades, only additive changes to the MaterialX data libraries are allowed, e.g. adding new nodes or node inputs with backwards-compatible default values.
-Because additive changes are backwards-compatible by nature, they do not require corresponding version upgrade logic in the codebase.
+- In *build* version upgrades, only additive changes and fixes to the MaterialX data libraries are allowed.
+Additive changes are allowed to introduce new nodes, node versions, and node inputs with backwards-compatible default values.
+Data library fixes are allowed to update a node implementation to improve its alignment with the specification, without making any changes to its name or interface.
 - In *minor* version upgrades, changes to the names and interfaces of MaterialX nodes are allowed, with the requirement that version upgrade logic be used to maintain the validity and visual interpretation of documents from earlier versions.
 - In *major* version upgrades, changes to the syntax rules of MaterialX documents are allowed, with the requirement that version upgrade logic be used to maintain the validity and visual interpretation of documents from earlier versions.
 These changes usually require synchronized updates to both the MaterialX API and data libraries.